Purcell principle: Relationship with traditional stay factors

 It is unclear how Purcell relates to the usual standards of review for emergency relief.
 Purcell v.
 Gonzalez itself stated that "considerations specific to election cases" should be weighed "in addition to" the harms of granting or not granting an injunction.

 Normally, a court deciding on an application for a stay considers four traditional factors: "(1) whether the stay applicant has made a strong showing that he is likely to succeed on the merits; (2) whether the applicant will be irreparably injured absent a stay; (3) whether issuance of the stay will substantially injure the other parties interested in the proceeding; and (4) where the public interest lies....
 The first two factors of the traditional standard are the most critical."
 Different formulations apply to different forms of emergency relief—granting stays, vacating stays, issuing interlocutory injunctions—but all involve the likelihood of success on the merits, irreparable harm, and public interest.

 In a dissent in a 2014 case, Justice Ginsburg argued that "Purcell held only that courts must take careful account of considerations specific to election cases, not that election cases are exempt from traditional stay standards".
 Ginsburg, joined by Justices Sotomayor and Kagan, thought that the court of appeals in that case had overemphasized Purcell and failed to properly apply the established standards, such as likelihood of success on the merits.

 In a 2022 grant of a stay in Merrill v.
 Milligan, Justice Kavanaugh wrote a concurring opinion, joined by Justice Alito, stating that the "traditional test for a stay does not apply (at least not in the same way)" when the Purcell principle is in play.
 Kavanaugh suggested a set of heightened criteria that he believed are necessary for plaintiffs to overcome the Purcell principle.

 Law professor Richard L. Hasen argued that the Purcell principle should be part of the public interest factor of the traditional multi-factor standard, and not a stand-alone rule.
+University of Texas law professor Steve Vladeck found it "troubling" that "by departing from the traditional standard, Purcell removes from the equation the possibility that, as disruptive as an injunction might be, freezing (or not issuing) it would be worse."

 Late-breaking changes by the Supreme Court itself

 Under the Purcell principle, lower courts should not intervene and change election rules close to an election.
 If the lower court does intervene, the Supreme Court should correct the lower court's error, even though the Supreme Court's action is also close to the election.
 In Republican National Committee v.
-Democratic National Committee (2020), the Supreme Court cited Purcell in granting a stay the district court's order which extended the deadline for absentee ballots.
+Democratic National Committee (2020), the Supreme Court cited Purcell in granting a stay of the district court's order which extended the deadline for absentee ballots.
 The four-justice dissent also cited Purcell, instead arguing that the Supreme Court's own intervention was even closer to the election and an even less appropriate change to the status quo.